 162.09 Municipal state-aid street system.

 Subdivision 1.
 Creation; mileage limitation; rules.
 There is created a municipal state-aid street system within statutory and home rule charter cities having a population of 5,000 or more.
 The extent of the municipal state-aid street system for a city shall not exceed: (1) 20 percent of the total miles of city streets and county roads within the jurisdiction of that city, plus (2) the mileage of all trunk highways reverted or turned back to the jurisdiction of the city pursuant to law on and after July 1, 1965, plus (3) the mileage of county highways reverted or turned back to the jurisdiction of the city pursuant to law on or after May 11, 1994.
+For purposes of this subdivision, the total miles of city streets and county roads within the jurisdiction of a city includes all miles of county highways turned back to that city's jurisdiction on or after May 11, 1994.
 The system shall be established, located, constructed, reconstructed, improved, and maintained as public highways within such cities under rules, not inconsistent with this section, made and promulgated by the commissioner as hereinafter provided.

 Subd.
 2. Rules; advisory committee.
 The rules shall be made and promulgated by the commissioner acting with the advice of a committee which shall be selected by the governing bodies of such cities, acting through the officers of the statewide association of municipal officials.
 The committee shall be composed of 12 members, so selected that there shall be one member from each state highway construction district and in addition one member from each city of the first class.
 Not more than six members of the committee shall be elected officials of the cities.
 The remaining members of the committee shall be city engineers.
 The committee expires as provided in section 15.059, subdivision 5.
 In the event that agreement cannot be reached on any rule the commissioner's determination shall be final.
 The rules shall be printed and copies thereof shall be forwarded to the clerks and engineers of the cities.